ngageoint/geopackage-java/README.md

 #### Tile Reader ####

 The tile reader reads tile images from the file system and saves them into a new or existing GeoPackage in a new tile table.
-Images structured in a z/x/y.ext folder & file structure formatted as GeoPackage, Standard (Google), or TMS (Tile Map Service) are saved as raw bytes or as a specified format in a GeoPackage.
+Images structured in a z/x/y.ext folder & file structure formatted as GeoPackage, XYZ, or TMS (Tile Map Service) are saved as raw bytes or as a specified format in a GeoPackage.
 The GeoPackage format requires a tiles.properties file in the base imagery directory.
 The mil.nga.geopackage.io.TileReader functionality is invokable through code or command line.

 To run against the jar: